sowsan/architecture-center/docs/cloud-adoption/governance/cost-management/policy-statements.md

 ## Future-proofing

-**Business risk**.
-Current criteria that don't warrant an investment in a Cost Management discipline from the governance team.
+**Business risk:** Current criteria that don't warrant an investment in a Cost Management discipline from the governance team.
 However, you anticipate such an investment in the future.

-**Policy statement**.
-You should associate all assets deployed to the cloud with a billing unit and application/workload.
+**Policy statement:** You should associate all assets deployed to the cloud with a billing unit and application/workload.
 This policy will ensure that future Cost Management efforts will be effective.

-**Design options**.
-For information on establishing a future-proof foundation, see the discussions related to creating a governance MVP in the [actionable design guides](../journeys/index.md) included as part of the CAF guidance.
+**Design options:** For information on establishing a future-proof foundation, see the discussions related to creating a governance MVP in the [actionable design guides](../journeys/index.md) included as part of the CAF guidance.

 ## Budget overruns